brev/numenta-web/packages/numenta.com/pages/careers-and-team/careers/visiting-scholar-program.md

 their home institution, funding support is available to cover travel and/or lodging expenses.

-The environment at Numenta is highly collaborative, energetic, and open.
- Our research is fully transparent.
-Our source code, including daily research code commits, is available via our open source Github project NuPIC.
-We are located in the heart of Silicon Valley (Redwood City, CA), close to Stanford University and San Francisco.
+The environment at Numenta is highly collaborative and energetic.
+We support Open Science.
+All our source code is available via our open source Github project NuPIC.
+We are located in the heart of Silicon Valley (Redwood City, CA), close to Stanford University and San Francisco..

 ### Research Areas